Brussels Town Hall: Gargoyles

+The façades of the Gothic Town Hall (on the Grand-Place and on the courtyard side) are adorned with gargoyles depicting human beings, animals, or fantastic creatures.
+Similarly, the octagonal corner turrets each feature eight gargoyles per floor.

 Interior courtyard

 The interior courtyard has a pavement marked with a star that indicates the geographical centre of Brussels.
-It is decorated with two marble fountains designed in 1714 by Johannes Andreas Anneessens, surmounted by allegorical figures of The Meuse and The Scheldt rivers, sculpted in 1715 by Jean de Kinder and Pierre-Denis Plumier respectively.
+It is decorated with two marble fountains, designed in 1714 by Johannes Andreas Anneessens, surmounted by allegorical figures of The Meuse and The Scheldt rivers, sculpted in 1715 by Jean de Kinder and Pierre-Denis Plumier, respectively.

-The north-western and south-eastern façades of the courtyard have two levels pierced by large rectangular windows with wooden mullions with a flat frame and drip edge in the shape of an entablature, all surmounted by a high roof pierced with dormer windows surmounted by a triangular pediment (a structure very similar to the façade on the Rue de l'Amigo/Vruntstraat).
-On the ground floor, a high door surmounted by a triangular pediment and framed by large lanterns is protected by a large glass awning from the 19th and 20th centuries.
+The north-western and south-eastern façades of the courtyard have two levels pierced by large rectangular windows with wooden mullions, a flat frame, and drip edge in the shape of an entablature.
+These are all surmounted by a high roof pierced with dormer windows, in turn surmounted by a triangular pediment (a structure very similar to the façade on the Rue de l'Amigo).
+On the ground floor, a high door, surmounted by a triangular pediment and framed by large lanterns, is protected by a large 19th- and 20th-century glass awning.

-The southern façade is pierced, on the ground floor, with a portal with a basket-handle arch framed by semicircular bays, framed by large lanterns like the other doors of the courtyard.
+The southern façade, on the ground floor, is pierced by a portal with a basket-handle arch, framed by semicircular bays and large lanterns, like the other doors of the courtyard.
 Upstairs, a French window topped with a curved pediment is surrounded by rectangular windows whose flat frames are adorned with crossettes.